 Article for The New Arab situating UK plans to deport people seeking asylum in histories of colonialism, nationalism and Conservative Party embrace of far right policy and rhetoric

 A conversation about migration, borders, capitalism, the problem with 'inefficiency' – and why we should all be abolitionists

 Now available online: a short review of the recent UK hit film, Pride, which was originally published a few months ago in Red Pepper magazine.
 I note that, despite some critics' discomfort with Pride's feel-good tone, the filmmakers successfully make a few salient political points.
 It offers lessons on solidarity-building beyond identity-based justice organising, and an … Continue reading Film Review: “Pride”

 I completed my MA Visual Anthropology documentary in late 2009, but didn't make it widely available, at the request of the primary research participants.
 Now, five years later, the protagonists have all moved on with their lives to a place at which they feel able to share this film.
 We hope that you find it insightful, and informative.
 Thanks to the women of … Continue reading MA Thesis Film Available Online

 In March 2014, the vindictive, incendiary Ugandan tabloid "Red Pepper" published the details of 200 people it deemed to be "homosexual," in what appeared to be a gleeful celebration of the recently passed Anti-Homosexuality Bill.
 As a commissioning editor for a long-standing UK leftist magazine also named Red Pepper, I wanted to take the opportunity of … Continue reading Out of the furnace, into the fire?
-Article on Uganda & LGBT asylum seekers in the UK for those LGBTQ people who have fled persecution overseas is far from comfortable.
+Article on Uganda & LGBT asylum seekers in the UK